NineInchNade/rock_paper_scissors/Readme.md

 A Makers Academy friday challenge.

-The goal is getting a ruby version of rock paper scissors online with heroku and make it beatiful with css.
+The goal is to push a ruby version of rock paper scissors online with heroku and style it with css.